What to Do When Your WSIB Claim Is Denied

 3. Your Employer Disputed the Claim

 What you can do: Gather witness statements from coworkers, incident reports, and any other evidence that supports your version of events.
+If the injury happened on the job site, photos and safety reports can also help.

 4. Pre-Existing Conditions